Adil-sc/Fantasy-Combat-Tournament/README.md

 # Fantasy Combat Tournament

 This game is a one-user-two-player game, so one user should be able to play setup fighters for both teams.
-For simplicity, we will call the order of fighters in each team “lineup”, like a batting order in baseball or softball.

 The flow of gameplay is as follows: